asila/python-specweb/README.md

 ## Structure
 Each sub-component will include a stand alone python script which are described below.

-1. opus_reader: Reads and processes Bruker OPUS spectral files into data tables.
+0. opus_reader: Reads and processes Bruker OPUS spectral files into data tables.
+1. opus_reader_dash: A dash version of opus_reader function.
 2. spec_qc: Finds peaks on a spectrum anc identifies presence/absence of carbonates then partitions a collection of spectra accordingly.
-3. reference_selection
+3. reference_selection.
+4. spec_qc_dash: A dash function of spec_qc
-4. Calibration: Will provide a collection of machine learning methods for creating spectral calibrations models.
+5. Calibration: Will provide a collection of machine learning methods for creating spectral calibrations models.
-5. Prediction: Will provide an option of using global calibration models or user-driven models.
+6. Prediction: Will provide an option of using global calibration models or user-driven models.